saiarevinth/RAS-Radiology-Assistance-System/README.md

 - **AI Report Generation**: Create AI-assisted narrative reports (via Ollama) and edit before saving.
 - **Report Update**: Save AI/edited report content to the latest patient report when available.
 - **Export**: Download reports as PDF, DOCX, or HTML.
+- **Assigned & Attended Patients List**: View assigned and attended patients in the doctor profile page.
+Assigned patients are those allocated by reception; attended patients are those for whom the doctor has performed extraction/segmentation or manually marked as attended.
+- **Mark as Attended**: Doctors can mark assigned patients as attended via a checkbox.
+Once attended, the patient appears in the attended list.
+- **Undo Attend**: Doctors can "Undo" attended status, relisting the patient as only assigned (and removing from attended list in real time).
+- **Real-Time Refresh**: Attended patient lists update in real time across browser tabs and after actions such as report save or attend/undo.
+- **Persistence**: Patient details on the main page persist across navigation and reloads using localStorage.

 ### 🔬 AI & Processing
 - **Segmentation**: ResUNet50-based model for brain image segmentation.